morodomi/Android-Lecture-7/README.md

 ##Description

-Android Lecture 6 for Developers.
+Android Lecture 7 for Developers.
-In this Lecture, you will learn how to process http connection.
+In this Lecture, you will learn how to use Service.

 ##Requirements
  * Eclipse IDE for Java Developers